opendilab/DI-engine-docs/source/env_tutorial/bsuite.rst

 3. Each environment is designed to test a particular propriety of RL policies, including: generalization, exploration, credit assignment, scaling, noise, memory.

-4. Rewards scale can vary a lot.
+4. The scale of rewards can vary significantly.

 .. _Other-3:
 Others